psychemedia/island-storynotes/tale_borthwood_deer_elder.md

 THE   HISTORY   OF
 She hire bi thought of a quayntyfe,
 If fhe miht know in any wife.
-To wete whereof he were come ;
+To wete whereof he were come;
 This was hyr thoght al their fome
 She thoght to wode hyr men to tame '
 That file myght knowe hym by his game.
 On the morow whan yt was day
 To her men fhe gan to fay,
-" To morrowe whan it is day light,
+"To morrowe whan it is day light,
-" Lok ye be al redy dight,
+"Lok ye be al redy dight,
-" With your houndis more and lefTe,
+"With your houndis more and lefTe,
-" In fforreft to take my greffe,
+"In fforreft to take my greffe,
-" And thare I will myfelf be
+"And thare I will myfelf be
-" Your game to by holde and fe."
+"Your game to by holde and fe."
 Ippomedon had houndis three
-That he broght from his cuntree ;
+That he broght from his cuntree;
 Whan thei were to the wode gone.
 This ladye and her men ichone.
 And with hem her houndis ladde.